dfurber/heroku_buddy/README.md

 And then you can run the other commands without having to specify your app name

-Commit and deploy:
-h deploy MESSAGE   Runs git add, commit, push origin master, and push heroku h secrets          Shares your app secrets in config/secrets.yml with your Heroku app h log              Tails the Heroku log file plus the last 200 lines h console          Brings up the Rails console for your Heroku app
+Commit your current code and deploy to Heroku with a commit message:

+	$ h deploy MESSAGE

+The deploy runs git add, commit, push to origin, and push to Heroku.

+Share your applications secrets using the 'secretive' gem:

+	$ h secrets

+Tail the Heroku log file plus the last 200 lines:

+	$ h log

+Bring up the Rails console for your Heroku app:

+	$ h console

+Run rake db:migrate in maintenance mode:

+	$ h migrate

+Commit, push, deploy, and migrate in maintenance mode with a commit message:

+	$ h dm MESSAGE

+Run a rake task:

+	$ h rake namespace:task

+Sync your local database to your Heroku app's database:

+	$ h sync

+## TODO items:
+1. Run multiple rake tasks.
+2. Use dot env files for configuration.

 ## Contributing